hamlet-io/docs/docs/hello/hamlet.md

     end
 `}/>

-We've configured one instance of this component to start with called `world`
+We've configured one instance of this component to start with called world

 ## A link

-In an application, we don't just deploy one component, we deploy a collection of components which work together to provide a specific purpose, in hamlet this collection is called a **Solution**.
+In an application, we don't just deploy one component, we deploy a collection of components which work together to provide a specific purpose, in hamlet this collection is called a Solution.
 Within a Solution, the components can have relationships to other components.

 <Mermaid chart={`
     graph LR;